 You will get a surface that is protected from the elements because this primer creates an excellent seal.
 You will also have a finished project that costs less to finish because after using this primer you will need fewer coats of your finish paint.

-Different Types Of Primers
+Different Types of Primers in the Market

 You know that you need to buy different types of paint according to the material you are painting and whether the item will be exposed to the elements or not.
 The same thing is true of primer.